 Our square yard calculator allows you to easily find the total area of a surface.
-Additionally, if you wish to cover that surface with some material, or to do some construction work, such as painting or gardening, it gives you an estimation of your material cost and labor cost.
+Additionally, if you wish to cover that surface with some material or to do some construction work, such as painting or gardening, it gives you an estimation of your material cost and labor cost.

 The square yard calculator also allows you to use different units (imperial and metric) and seamlessly convert between the two.
 Want to enter your measurements in feet and get your area in square yards or square meters?
 We've got you covered.
-You can easily switch between units and get answers for questions like "How to convert from feet to yards?" or "How many square feet in a square yard?"
+You can easily switch between units and get answers to questions like "How to convert from feet to yards?" or "How many square feet in a square yard?"

 How to use the square yard calculator?

 Well, you can think of a square yard as the area of a square that has a side length of 1 yard.
 But remember, an area can be of any shape, not only a square.
 So, how can we get the area of a rectangle, for example?
 All you have to do is multiply its length by its width.
-In case your length and width are measured in feet and you need to get your answer in square yards, the easiest way to do so is to first convert them to yards and then multiply them: Every 3 ft is equal to 1 yd, so a length of 18 ft, for example, would be equal to 6 yds (
+In case your length and width are measured in feet, and you need to get your answer in square yards, the easiest way to do so is to first convert them to yards and then multiply them: Every 3 ft is equal to 1 yd, so a length of 18 ft, for example, would be equal to 6 yds (

 18/3 = 6).
 And that’s basically how the first part of this square yard calculator works.

-Unit cost and total cost calculator
+Unit material cost and total cost of labor calculator

 To follow up on the above example, after finding out that the area of your room is 24 square yards, let’s say you wished to tile that surface.
-You know that the tiling material you’re using costs $20 per square yard and the installation fees are $30 per square yard.
+You know that the tiling material you’re using costs $20 per square yard, and the installation fees are $30 per square yard.
 To estimate the total cost of your project, you enter the unit area material and labor costs in the appropriate fields, the calculator will give you your total cost in the field "Price".
 In this case: $1200.